Parmesan Thyme Buttermilk Biscuits

 These parmesan thyme buttermilk biscuits were a labor of love.
 About four and half hours of labor to be exact.
 I’ve gone through a quart of buttermilk, more butter than I’d like to admit, washed three loads of dishes, and cleaned out flour from almost every crevice in my kitchen.

-Despite being a bit difficult to find, I was finally able to snag a bag during a visit to a nearby grocery store and it has been sitting in my pantry for months, reserved only for biscuit making.
+Despite being a bit difficult to find, I was finally able to snag a bag of White Lily flour during a visit to a nearby grocery store and it has been sitting in my pantry for months, reserved only for biscuit making.

 The addition of parmesan cheese, fresh thyme, and a touch of black pepper ended up being the perfect middle ground for me.
-Just different enough to make them special and bit unique, but still worthy of being called a classic buttermilk biscuit.
+Just different enough to make them special and bit unique, but still worthy of classic buttermilk biscuit status.

 Parmesan Thyme Buttermilk Biscuits

-- ¼ cup grated Parmigiano-Reggiano cheese
+- ¼ cup finely grated Parmigiano-Reggiano cheese

 - ½ teaspoon baking powder